Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 - `id` (String) Contains a unique identifier used for this resource.
 - `issuer` (String) The issuer of the DCR provider.
 - `name` (String) The name of the DCR provider.
 This is used to identify the DCR provider in the Konnect UI.
-- `provider_type` (String) The type of DCR provider.
-Can be one of the following - auth0, azureAd, curity, okta, http
 - `updated_at` (String) An ISO-8601 timestamp representation of entity update date.

 <a id="nestedatt--auth0"></a>